-One might hypothesize that people have better conscious access to how they conceptualize the options in a given context K and therefore to the motivationally salient properties in that context (those in M(K)) than to the context properties that causally affect what M(K) is (i.e., those which, empirically, would come out as significant explanatory variables for M).
-If this is correct, verbal reports may be more relevant to questions (i) and (iii) than to question (ii).
-Changes in M(K) might be due, for example, to subconscious influences, as in framing or nudging effects.
+One might hypothesize that people have better conscious access to how they conceptualize the options in a given context K and therefore to the properties in M(K) than to the context properties that affect what M(K) is (i.e., those properties which, in an empirical study, might be significant explanatory variables for M).
+Some changes in M(K) might be due to subconscious influences, as in framing or nudging effects.
+If so, verbal reports may be more relevant to questions (i) and (iii) than to question (ii).